Keshav1506/Keshav1506/README.md

 - 👋 Hi, I’m @Keshav1506
 - 👀 I’m interested in ARTIFICIAL INTELLIGENCE.
 - 🌱 I’m currently learning Data Science and Machine Learning.
-- 💞️ I’m looking to collaborate on AI projects
+- 💞️ I’m looking to collaborate on AI projects.
-- 📫 How to reach me ...
+-

 <!---
 Keshav1506/Keshav1506 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.